KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

   <dashboard/>
 </user>
 ```
-4. Configuring setting using the config.xml file:

-describe code and issues and resolutions
+So, while there were not any noteworthy issues by using Terraform for OPNSense, Terraform was actually used to solve some issues presented by Ansible, which is described in the next section.

-OPNSense Ansible
+### OPNSense Ansible

 what was installed to run it